-The Financial Aid Office at CSULB is your main resource for questions related to paying for your education.
-We oversee the awarding and distribution of loans, grants, work-study funds, and coordination with other aid – such as scholarships.
+The Office of Financial Aid and Scholarships at CSULB is your main resource for questions related to paying for your education.
+We oversee the awarding and distribution of loans, grants, federal work-study funds, and coordination with other aid – such as scholarships.

-There are many tools available to help you pay for your education - from student loans with lower interest rates that get paid back, to grants (federal and state) and scholarships that don't, to federal work-study and student employment to help you earn funds.
+There are many tools available to help you pay for your education - from student loans with lower interest rates that get paid back, to grants and scholarships that don't, to federal work-study and student employment to help you earn funds.
 Learn more about the options available at CSULB below.

 Scholarships are available to FAFSA and DREAM Applicants.